-Some of the most important health benefits of healing clay include its ability to expel heavy metal toxins, increase nutritional wellness, boost skin health, oxygenate the body, protect the gastrointestinal system, aids immunity, and improve gum and dental health.
+The most important health benefits of Bentonite clay include its ability to expel heavy metal toxins, increase nutritional wellness, boost skin health, oxygenate the body, protect the gastrointestinal system, aids immunity, and improve gum and dental health.

-A Final Word of Warning: Geophagy as a general practice should not be adopted, but regulated use of healing clay can be very beneficial for your body.
+Word of Caution: Geophagy as a general practice should not be adopted, but a regulated use of healing clay can be very beneficial for your body.
 In other words, don’t just start eating soil or clay that you find, as healing clays are specific combinations of important nutrients that will do you more good than harm.
 Be sure to discuss any new herbal remedy (topical or internal) with a trained physician.